joycelin1123/SEP-Automated-Feature-Detection/README.md

 - deblend_num - the deblend parameter as defined in SEP (by deafult is 0.005)

 Output:
-- a plot of the Area of each detected object vs. $n_I$ for each image with a legend of the peak location of the detected objects
+- a matplotlib figure of the Area of each detected object vs. $n_I$ for each image with a legend of the peak location of the detected objects

 ### sep_graphs_location.py
-Input:
+Input: (Note: Required to run sep_bkg_rms.py first)
 - filename    - relative path of FITS file that you want to use
 - imL         - list of user-defined image names
 - rowL        - list of tuples of rows for each image e.g. (r0,r1) where r0 is the lower row and r1 is the higher row